Table of Contents

 Coding abilities are not only in demand, but they are also the buzz of the town.
 According to the Labour Market Information Portal, the predicted job growth for programmers is set to increase to 23.5%.
 It’s a skill that will almost certainly be necessary for the future workplace.

 Progressive requirements like these make coding one of the most important technical skills to include in your resume.
 This is because most jobs rely on technology for their smooth implementation.
 And also because coding aids in the development of soft skills, such as problem-solving, creativity, and planning – which will be high in demand by 2025.

 A simple click on a link in a spammy email can land you viruses and scams on your device.
-These online vulnerabilities can risk your personal information, your devices, and even put a complete stop to your daily tasks.
+These online vulnerabilities can risk your personal information and your devices and even put a complete stop to your daily tasks.

 By reviewing facts like the sender’s contact information and avoiding opening any attachments or links, you can learn how to recognize viruses and scams.
-But your knowledge of how to detect and remove this viruses doesn’t have to stop there.
+But your knowledge of detecting and removing these viruses doesn’t have to stop there.